bcrant/Tableau2Slack/README.md

 # **Tableau2Slack**
 Tableau2Slack is a Python 3.7 script that utilizes the Tableau Server Client Python library to open a specific view on a Tableau Server (including a Tableau Online server), downloads an image of that view to disk, triggers a Slack Bot to post the image to a specific channel in a Slack workspace, then removes the image from disk.

+To learn more about this script and see it in action [check out the Medium article.](https://github.com/bcrant/Tableau2Slack/blob/master/documentation/Tableau2Slack-MediumArticle.md)

 ## Contents
 [Tableau2Slack.py](https://github.com/bcrant/Tableau2Slack/blob/master/Tableau2Slack.py)